 Information for Artists

-- Any embroiderers over the age of 18 may submit up to four pieces of artwork of high standard embroidery.
+- Any artists over the age of 18 may submit up to four pieces of artwork that showcases embroidery.

 - Selection will be made from digital imagery accompanying the entry form.

-- The standard entry fee is £25 per work and student entry fee is £20 per work payable at the time of obtaining the entry form.
+- The standard entry fee is £25 per work and student entry fee is £20 per work payable at the time of submitting the Artist Registration Form.

 - Both traditional and contemporary artworks are accepted.